ccarocean/fortran-format-converter/README.rst

 Requirements
 ------------

-* Python 3.4 or greater
+* Python 3.5 or greater
+* regex_
+* cached-property_

 Installation
 ------------

-`fortran-format` is on PyPI_ so the easiest way to install it is:
+`fortran-format-converter` is on PyPI_ so the easiest way to install it is:

 .. code-block:: text

-    $ pip install fortran-format
+    $ pip install fortran-format-converter

 Usage
 -----

-Currently `fortran-format` only handles simple conversions and in a single direction, Fortan -> Python.
+Currently `fortran-format-converter` only handles simple conversions and in a single direction, Fortan -> Python.

 We begin by importing the converter.